For beginners yet to fully experience the art of sake-brewing, there's no better place to start than with the best junmai ginjo sake.

 You'll also detect fruit-like flavors lingering about, particularly pear in the finish.

 Sitting among the best organic sake, Momokawa Organic Junmai Ginjo is a refreshing alternative that sake sippers all around the world will love.

-Unlike most of our recommendations, this American sake charms drinkers with tropical fruit flavors in addition to the citrusy ones that many ginjo fans would expect.
+This American sake is unique among our top ginjo sake recommendations.
+It charms drinkers with tropical fruit flavors in addition to the citrusy tastes that ginjo fans expect.